This post contains affiliate links for your convenience. View our full disclosure policy here.

 The first half of the school year includes learning and practicing so many skills.
-Letter recognition is definitely one of those skills that are worked with over and over again as mastery begins to happen.
+Letter recognition is definitely one of those skills that is worked with over and over again as mastery begins to happen.
 As uppercase letters are learned, lowercase letters come into play.
-Activities like our Pumpkin Friends Letter Matching Clip Cards incorporate both upper and lowercase, and are perfect for fall!
+Activities like our free Pumpkin Friends Letter Matching Clip Cards incorporate both upper and lowercase and are perfect for fall!
+Incorporating low-prep alphabet activities that can be differentiated depending on the needs of individual learners are great options for small group times in the classroom too!

 Pumpkin Friends Letter Matching Clip Cards